6six7sven/Simple-Seek-Deepseek-Chatbot-using-Flask/README.md

 # Chatbot Application

 This is a simple chatbot application built using Flask.
-The application allows users to interact with a chatbot through a web interface.
+The application allows users to interact with an LLM through a chatbot interface.
 You must install Ollama and your desired LLM model beforehand.

 - ## Ollama: [Ollama Download](https://ollama.com/download)